microsoftarchive/keyvault-configuration-resolver-node/README.md

 Pass in the `clientId` and `clientSecret` as options to the library.

+Alternatively, you can pass in a function called `getClientCredentials` that will be called when they are needed. `clientId` and `clientSecret` values are expected at this time.

 ### With an existing KeyVault credentials instance

 Pass in the credentials as a property called `credentials`, and the KeyVaultClient will be